 Old Norse Rune Poem: Þurs.
 A giant, demon, or wizard.

 few are cheerful from misfortune.

-Present significance: The subconscious, anger, passion, violence, attack, aggression.
-When reversed, this rune tends to mean defensiveness rather than aggression.
+Thurisaz power encompasses the subconscious, anger, passion, violence, attack and aggression.
+When reversed, this rune tends to refer to defensive energy rather than aggression.
 Although it is not mentioned in the rune poems, the Hammer of Thor, Mjolnir is often considered as a balancing aspect of Thurisaz – the positive manifestation of this troublesome rune, which, once mastered is unmatched in power and might.

 Thurisaz can make people nervous, and perhaps rightly so given its strength.
 I would highly recommend working with the Hammer of Thor to support your work with this rune.